 Today I step down from the role of Executive Director of the Tor Project.
 I joined the organization three years ago, and I've had the privilege of being part of this special community as it has grown from its teenage years to full adulthood.
 I am so proud of all that we have accomplished in my short tenure.

 We are proud to welcome the newest member of our Board of Directors, Nighat Dad.
 Nighat is the founder and Executive Director of Digital Rights Foundation, Pakistan.
 She is an accomplished lawyer and human rights activist, and she is one of the pioneers campaigning for access to a safe and open internet in Pakistan.

 There's a new alpha release available for download.
-If you build Tor from source, you can download the source code for 0.3.5.1-alpha from the usual place on the website.
-Packages should be available over the coming weeks, with a new alpha Tor Browser release some time this week.
+If you build Tor from source, you can download the source code for 0.3.5.4-alpha from the usual place on the website.
+Packages should be available over the coming weeks, with a new alpha Tor Browser release by mid-December.

 Remember, this is an alpha release: you should only run this if you'd like to find and report more bugs than usual.

-Tor Browser 8.5a1 is now available from the Tor Browser Project page and also from our
+Tor Browser 8.5a4 is now available from the Tor Browser Project page and also from our